AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 For one stage addition experiment, in every single circulation, the coag dosage is 1.1-2.6mg/L, which was increased 7 times by using the increment function, a function built in .
 Two more data point was added on the basis of past experiment, one between 1-1.5mg/L, and the other between 1.5-2.0mg/L, because it was found that desirable effluent turbidity usually generated around that range of coagulant concentration.
 Besides, according to the previous data, 0.5mg/L and 1mg/L coagulant is insufficient to effectively reduce the turbidity of the synthetic water.

 <div class="alert alert-block alert-danger">
-coag is informal, use coagulant Instead

-put a space between values and their unit_registry

-Do not use colons in the middle of sentences - does not make sense

-Why are you redifining who Yingda is again?

-Include units on every number

-What is the increment function?

-Unclear what the last sentence means
+coag is informal, use coagulant Insteadput a space between values and their unit_registryDo not use colons in the middle of sentences - does not make senseWhy are you redifining who Yingda is again?Include units on every numberWhat is the increment function?Unclear what the last sentence means
 </div>

 We are planning to run 3 circulations per week, which will take 3 days, and we will use different humic acid between those 3 different trials within a week.
 Thus we can test the impact of both humic acid and coagulant dosage on the flocculating process.